All Episodes

 Buying Snappy is a no-brainer.

-You've just gotta get one.
+You've just got to get one.

 I love mine.

-Visit www.play.com To get more info on this incredible product, or go to any computer store and get yours today.
+Visit www.play.com to get more info on this incredible product or go to any computer store and get yours today.

 All right, back to the lines we go.